RutledgePaulV/kube-api/readme.md

 [View code examples](./kube-api-core)

-This implements the basic REST / websocket client code to communicate with the Kubernetes API.
+This implements the basic REST and websocket client code to communicate with the Kubernetes API.
 It defines the available operations using the swagger specification served from the remote Kubernetes cluster.
-You can use this to CRUD on Kubernetes resources and to just explore the available operations.
+You can use this to CRUD on Kubernetes resources and to explore the available operations.

+Note that this core is intentionally minimal.
+All interactions with Kubernetes boil down to either some http calls or some websocket connections and that's all this module provides.
+If you're looking for more complex things like `exec` and `port-forward` have a look at the kube-api-io module that creates those things from these blocks.

 Inspired by: